Skip Navigation

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than the original cost.
 To obtain performance information current to the most recent month end, please visit the performance summary.

-The performance of the Virginia Intermediate Tax-Free Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
+The performance of the Sterling Capital Virginia Intermediate Tax-Free Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
 The inception date for Class A Shares is 05.17.1999.
 The inception date for Class C Shares is 02.01.2012.
 The inception date for Class Inst'l Shares is 05.17.1999.
-Performance reflects 12b-1 fees and applicable expenses.
-Performance for Class C Shares for periods prior to inception is based on the performance of Class A Shares of the Fund.
 The performance shown reflects the reinvestment of all dividend and capital gains distributions.
+Performance is annualized for periods greater than one year.

 Characteristics